iluwatar/java-design-patterns/throttling/README.md

 ## Intent of Throttling Design Pattern

-Throttling limits the number of requests a system can process within a given time frame to prevent overload and ensure stability.
+The Throttling Pattern, also known as Rate Limiting, limits the number of requests a system can process within a given time frame to prevent overload and ensure stability.
+It is crucial for resource management in Java applications.

 ## Detailed Explanation of Throttling Pattern with Real-World Examples